Stories of Our Partners

 2 solar-powered CCTVs were installed on the rooftop

-The weather station mounted on the stands of the PV panels collect irradiance and ambient temperature data, which allows engineers to examine the performance of the system from the detected data.
+The weather station mounted on the stands of the PV panels collects irradiance and ambient temperature data, which allows engineers to examine the performance of the system from the detected data.
 It could also be used for taking preventive measures, monitoring potential risks and making timely corrections to the system if necessary.

 There are 174 solar panels on the rooftop of East Wing.